flexibeast/guides/dbus.md

 documents elsewhere.
 It generally follows the [conventions used in the Void Handbook](https://docs.voidlinux.org/about/about-this-handbook.html).
-For tips on using D-Bus in the context of Void, refer to [this guide](./dbus-on-void.md).
+For tips on using D-Bus in the context of X sessions, refer to [this guide](./dbus-and-x-sessions.md).

 This document is purely descriptive; nothing in it should be taken as implying either support or criticism of D-Bus and/or its design.
 Technical corrections